 The Senedd has the power to vary the income tax rates (but not the bands) for non-savings, non-dividend income of Welsh resident taxpayers.
 (The dividend and other savings tax rates and bands on page 1, including the 2022/23 increase to the tax rate applied to dividend income, will apply to the dividend and other savings income of Welsh taxpayers.)

-The draft 2022/23 Welsh Budget is due to be published on 20 December 2021, and therefore the income tax rates and bands for 2022/23 were not known as at the time of publication.

-Rates for 2021/22 were aligned with those in England and Northern Ireland.
+The final 2022/23 Welsh Budget was published on 1 March 2022, and the income tax rates and bands for 2022/23 are aligned with those in England and Northern Ireland.